Taughannock Falls State Park

 Swimming is available only in designated life guarded area Bikes are not permitted on the hiking trails but there is a bike path just outside the park Picnic areas have tables and fireplaces Hot Showers and flush toilets are available There is a concession stand Picnic shelters are on the premises Permitted activities are posted in park office The park offers summer music concerts There is Fishing in the creek and the lake Boat rentals are available

 Special Passes to Taughannock and other New York State parks are available to New York residents.
 The Empire Passport provides unlimited vehicle access to nearly 200 state parks in NYS for an annual fee).
 Empire passports are available at any state park, regional DEC office or by writing: Passport, State Parks and Recreation, Albany, NY 12238.
 Parks are free to people who are 62 years and older during weekdays, Monday through Friday.

 Call the park office for more information: (607) 387-6739

 For camping call: 1-800-456-2267

 If you are looking for the Historic Taughannock Farms Inn, please click here.

 A site note: This web site is not in any way connected to Taughannock or any other State Park.
 This is not official park information but rather well researched content from a local resident who wishes to share the beauty of the park with the general public.
-All of the graphics were hand created particularily for this web site (with the exception of the "Lenape Seal" of the Delaware tribe) and all of the photos were taken by myself.
+All of the graphics were hand created particularily for this web site (with the exception of the "Lenape Seal" of the Delaware tribe) and all of the photos were taken by myself back in 2001-2001 when I developed this web site.
 Thanks for visiting, hope you enjoyed yourself and found the information on this site useful.

 Home | Park Photos | Information | Hiking Trails